🔄 Update (June 15, 2026):

 The European Regulation (EU261) and conflicts

-Please note: under European law, a war or the sudden closure of airspace is considered an “extraordinary circumstance”.
-This means you will generally not be entitled to the standard financial compensation (the famous €600), even in the event of severe disruption.
-However, the airline must still ensure your right to care (meals, hotel) if you are stranded during a layover.
+Please note: under European law, a war, conflict-related disruption or sudden airspace closure may be considered an “extraordinary circumstance”.
+This means you may not be entitled to standard financial compensation, even in the event of severe disruption.
+However, the airline must still ensure your right to care, such as meals or hotel accommodation, if you are stranded during a layover.
 Note: EU261 applies if the flight departs from the EU/EEA/Switzerland/UK or if it is operated by a European airline on a flight arriving in the EU.

 An update on travel insurance

-🛡️ Check your coverage before departure
+🛡️ Check your travel insurance before departure

 Will ticket prices for Asia increase?